 • Year Four $125,000 maximum per need request

 After year four of membership, expenses related to pre-membership medical conditions will remain shareable at a maximum of $125,000 in a 12-month rolling period and resetting each membership year.
 Members who enroll in the Zion Health Bridge Program through their employer are subject to the limitations in the program outline.

-Member needs not associated with a prior medical condition are generally shareable.
-The following list reflects limitations on sharing.
+Member need requests not associated with a pre-membership medical condition are generally shareable.
+The following list reflects limitations on sharing for certain conditions or requirements for certain expenses to become eligible.
 All shareable expenses are subject to the member’s IUA.